sakydev/BoringCMS/README.md

 # BoringCMS
 Simple headless CMS for modern world

+# ALL THE BELOW INFO IS ACTUALLY OUTDATED (Sorry :)

 # API Endpoints
 ### General information
 - All items inside {} are `slug` for respective endpoint/feature